 During PC Magazine’s testing of TorGuard using a nearby VPN server, it outperformed all other VPNs.
 As it turned out, the difference in download speed percentage was only 3.7%.
 Whereas the latency of connections actually improved by 6.7% instead of declining.

 The VPN is recognized for its inclusive support of many secure VPN protocols.
-The list includes PPTP, L2TP and OpenVPN security protocols.
-Such a diverse range of network protocols enable the VPN to be compatible with a vast number of devices.
+The list includes PPTP, L2TP, and OpenVPN security protocols.
+Such a diverse range of network protocols enables the VPN to be compatible with a vast number of devices.

-TorGuard VPN is supported on all devices supported by operating systems such as Windows, Mac, Android, iOS and Linux based systems.
-Other than PCs, phones and tablets, the VPN can be configured DD-WRT and Tomato routers.
+TorGuard VPN is supported on all devices supported by operating systems such as Windows, Mac, Android, iOS, and Linux-based systems.
+Other than PCs, phones, and tablets, the VPN can be configured with DD-WRT and Tomato routers.

-The VPN supports browser extensions to Google Chrome, Safari and Mozilla Firefox web browsers.
-Third-party software such as AnyConnect and BitVise SSH Client are also compatible with this versatile VPN.Works With
+The VPN supports browser extensions to Google Chrome, Safari, and Mozilla Firefox web browsers.
+Third-party software such as AnyConnect and BitVise SSH Client is also compatible with this versatile VPN.Encryption & Logging Policy

 TorGuard doesn’t log your data at all, it collects some information when you buy its products, but that’s about it.
 The company will not share or sell your information with anyone.The Bottom Line